HomeBusinessCorporate social responsibility initiatives face accusations of greenwashing

 Transparency and accountability

 What can be done to combat greenwashing?
-For starters, increased transparency is essential.
-Corporations must adopt more rigorous and standardized reporting practices to eliminate ambiguity in their CSR initiatives.
+For starters, increased transparency is essential for corporations to adopt more rigorous and standardized reporting practices to eliminate ambiguity in their CSR initiatives.
 Some experts advocate for a global benchmark, like the Sustainability Accounting Standards Board (SASB), which provides clear guidelines for corporate sustainability disclosure.

 Services like Carbon Disclosure Project (CDP) offer ratings that can serve as a reliable third-party verification of a company’s environmental claims.
 By relying on such independent assessments, investors can separate genuine sustainable practices from superficial efforts.